meobilivang/phase-1-vtdc-vtnet/wordpress-deploy-docker.md

 > According to logs from `Wordpress` container, it is unable to establish connection to `MariaDB` container. `Wordpress` container exits after 36 tries fails.

 > **Note**:
 *There might be a bug in default Image.
-Despite passing a customized `--env MARIADB_HOST="some-host"`as environment variable, container receives this variable but still uses the default `mariadb` when starting*
+Despite passing `--env MARIADB_HOST="some-host"`as environment variable, container receives this variable but still uses the default `mariadb` when starting*

 #### **Diagnosis:**
   - Network connection